systemcarl/weblog/outlines/about-me.md

 - Now I am a software developer, scientist, and educator.

 ### I'd Far Rather Be Happy Than Right
-- I have continued to pursue my interests in science and computers through my education.
+- I have pursued my interests in science and computers through my education.
 - I received a [Bachelor of Science (BSc)] in [physics] from the [*University of Waterloo*].
-    - Physics was a natural choice for someone interested the how things work.
     - I focused on mathematical modelling and computer simulation.
-    - My degree included a specialization in [astrophysics].
-- I have also been working towards a [Master of Science (MSc)] degree in [psychology] at [*McMaster University*].
+- I have  been working towards a [Master of Science (MSc)] degree in [psychology] at [*McMaster University*].
     - I have been taking courses, completing teaching assistantships, and giving guest lectures.
-    - I have always been interested in psychology.
-    - The [*Department of Psychology, Neuroscience & Behaviour*] taught me statistical analysis, experimental design, and scientific writing.
     - My thesis research is about the biology of [vesper bat] echolocation.
-    - I have been documenting the spacial characteristics of [big brown bat (*Eptesicus fuscus*)] pup vocalizations.
-    - This research utilized my background in physics and programming
-        - I worked to develop computational signal analysis tools to aggregate and analyze acoustic data.
+        - This research utilizes my background in physics and programming through developing computational signal analysis tools to aggregate and analyze acoustic data.

 ### You Live and Learn